Temesgen-NM/project-sentinel/README.md

 *   **Live Threat Capture:** Utilizes a Cowrie SSH/Telnet honeypot to capture attacker interactions in real-time.
 *   **Automated Processing Pipeline:** A continuous background process automatically fetches, cleans, and structures raw log data.
-*   **Heuristic AI Risk Scoring:** Each event is analyzed and assigned a risk score based on its characteristics (e.g., successful logins, commands executed), allowing for instant threat prioritization.
+*   **Heuristic Risk Scoring:** Each event is analyzed and assigned a risk score based on its characteristics (e.g., successful logins, commands executed), allowing for instant threat prioritization.
 *   **REST API for Intelligence:** A secure, documented FastAPI provides endpoints to access the processed intelligence, including a dedicated endpoint for high-risk events.
 *   **Interactive C-SOC Dashboard:** A Kibana dashboard provides a geo-map of attacker origins, a sortable table of threats by risk score, and other key visualizations.
 *   **Fully Containerized:** The entire stack is managed via Docker Compose for easy deployment and scalability.